BOUNTY™ MADELEINE RECIPE

 *All sachets are recyclable at all major supermarkets.
 Simply keep them with the rest of your supermarket bags and they will be recycled.

 *Wash any new equipment that is in contact with food throughly.

-Ingredients contained in kit: Sugar, Wheat Flour, Dark Chocolate (Cocoa Mass, Raw Cane Sugar, Cocoa Butter), Desiccated Coconut, Ground Linseed, Vanilla Pod, Gluten-Free Baking Powder (Sodium Dihydrogen Diphosphate, Sodium Bicarbonate, Calcium Sulphate), Bicarbonate of Soda
+Ingredients contained in kit: Sugar, Wheat Flour, Dark Chocolate (Cocoa Mass, Raw Cane Sugar, Cocoa Butter), Desiccated Coconut, Vanilla Pod, Gluten-Free Baking Powder (Sodium Dihydrogen Diphosphate, Sodium Bicarbonate, Calcium Sulphate), Bicarbonate of Soda

 *Risk of trace particles from manufacturing of Sesame, Soy, nuts, Peanuts and Milk

 Calories 105, Fat 6.3 grams, Saturated Fat 3.8 grams, Sugar 6.1 grams